A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: The complete mathematical formulation in the case

 \subsection{Perfect gradient plasticity with spin}

 Inspection of the uniqueness proof for strong solutions in Section \ref{uniqueness} shows that in the case with zero isotropic plastic strain and spin hardening, and the homogeneous boundary conditions $u|_\Gamma=0$ and $p\times n|_{\Gamma}=0$, elastic stresses $\sigma$, elastic strains $\bvarepsilon_e=\sym e$ and furthermore elastic distortions $e=\nabla u-p$ are unique.
 The uniqueness with respect to elastic distortions uses again the new Korn's inequality for incompatible tensor fields \cite{NPW2014} since $e\times n|_\Gamma=0$.
 In this case, the extra inclusion of the spin and the dislocation density tensor allow to improve uniqueness from elastic strains to elastic distortions.
+Notice that, in the context of crystal gradient plasticity, non-uniqueness has been shown in \cite{Bardegiacomini2008} for the case of nonhomogeneous displacement boundary conditions, focussing on the simple shear of a constrained strip endowed with multiple slip systems.
+The same type of non-unqiueness results have been obtained also in \cite{GURT2004,POHPEERLINGS2016,PANTEBARDE2018}.